-State the goal.
 A goal is a broad statement that describes the desired result to which all strategies/activities are directed.
 A goal answers the question: What is the school seeking to achieve?

 It can be helpful to use a framework for writing goals such the S.M.A.R.T. approach.
-A S.M.A.R.T. goal is one that is Specific, Measurable, Achievable, Realistic, and Time-bound.
+A S.M.A.R.T. goal is:

+- Specific,

+- Measurable,

+- Achievable,

+- Realistic, and

+- Time-bound.

 A level of specificity is needed in order to measure performance relative to the goal as well as to assess whether it is reasonably achievable.
 Including time constraints, such as milestone dates, ensures a realistic approach that supports student success.